D3Engineering/edge-ai-ros-inventory-demo/README.md

 The rest of the fields mean the following:

 * `sequence`: Used to order objectives.
 The lowest sequence number will be run first, the last sequence number will be run last
+* `point_name`: The name of the point that will be used as a waypoint.
+If left empty - it will default it will use the name of the objective.
 * `action`: what to do when the robot has reached the waypoint.
 Below are the following options:
   * `NOOP`: Do nothing when you get there
   * `SCAN`: Scan the datamatrix tags from the left camera